forceedge01/behat-sql-extension/README.md

 Contributing to this extension
 ==============================

 Found a bug?
 Excellent, I want to know all about it.
-Please log an issue for the love of the project, or just open a PR i'd love to approve.
+Please log an issue here [a link](https://github.com/forceedge01/behat-sql-extension/issues) for the love of the project, or just open a PR I'd love to approve.